DrakirL/DrakirL.github.io/p10/rules/combat.md

 #### Difficult Terrain
 If at least a quarter of the spaces a creature occupies is within a section of Difficult Terrain, it is affected by said terrain.
 This can result in a plethora of effects depending on the terrain and the source of its difficulty, but it will at least hinder the creature's movement.<br>
-In order for a creature to move whilst hindered by Difficult Terrain, it must use 2 paces of movement, which may be done over multiple Actions.
-(PHRASING?)<br>
+In order for a creature to move whilst hindered by Difficult Terrain, it must use 2 paces of movement to move 1 pace.<br>
 *(To clarify: Getting into Difficult Terrain is supposed to be easy.
-It has no effect until you're already in.)*
+It has no effect until you're already in.
+But once you're in, the effects are applied mid movement.)*

 #### Falling
 If a creature that isn't suspended by standing on solid ground or the ability to fly, it falls.
 A falling creature will reach the first stable point directly below it at some point before its turn ends.<br>